tomwaddington/origin/README.md

 Editor preferences are available in the [editor config](https://github.com/fac/origin/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+### SCSS Linter

+We use [SCSS-Lint](https://github.com/brigade/scss-lint) to catch any formatting or syntax issues with SCSS during development.
+It’s integrated into our [Gruntfile](https://github.com/fac/origin/blob/master/Gruntfile.js), and will automatically lint `.scss` as soon as they’re saved.

+The linter is configured via [`.scss-lint.yml`](https://github.com/fac/origin/blob/master/.scss-lint.yml).

 ### Creating a new component

 1. Make sure you're up to date with the master branch (`git fetch; git pull origin master`)